-Getting Started¶
+Getting Started

 1. Arduino (C/C++)

-Both are beginner-friendly, and you can switch between them anytime.
+All are beginner-friendly, and you can switch between them anytime.

 Let’s follow the steps and get Shrike up and running!

-Using it with ArduinoIDE
+Shrike with ArduinoIDE

 If you already know Arduino and love working with the Arduino IDE, you can continue using it with Shrike.
-You do not have to switch to MicroPython unless you want to.,
+You do not have to switch to MicroPython unless you want to.

 We will follow these steps to setup our arduino IDE for shrike.
 If you don’t have arduino IDE already ,you can download it from here or if you are using linux(ubuntu)then just run